 Participial adjectives can be distinguished by their endings, either -ed or -ing.
 They come from verbs and they are called participial adjectives because they have the same endings as verb participles.

-Many verbs that we can use to express feelings or emotion can be turned into adjectives.
+Many verbs that we can use to express feelings or emotions can be turned into adjectives.

 - Walking up the stairs tires me too much.
 I’ll take the elevator. (from tire ⇒ tired / tiring)